Seasonal Work While Getting Social SecurityReading Time: 2 Minutes

 You can get Social Security retirement or survivors benefits and work at the same time.
 But if you’re younger than full retirement age and earn more than certain amounts, your benefits will be reduced, although not dollar for dollar.
 Your benefits may increase when you reach full retirement age.
 You can read more about working while retired.

 If you receive Social Security disability benefits or Supplemental Security Income (SSI), special rules also make it possible for people to work and still receive monthly payments.
 If you want to try working again, seasonal work may help you ease back into the work force.
-Read Working While Disabled or visit our Ticket to Work website for more information.
+Read our publication, Working While Disabled: How We Can Help, or visit our Ticket to Work website for more information.

 We also have an easy-to-share video introducing people to Ticket to Work.